pulsar-edit/documentation/docs/developing-for-pulsar/creating-a-grammar-modern-tree-sitter.md

 Each of the settings ending in `Query` is optional.
 You can skip `indentsQuery` if your language doesn’t need indentation hinting, `foldsQuery` if it doesn’t need code folding, or even `highlightsQuery` in the unlikely event that your language does not need syntax highlighting.

 Any of the settings that end in `Query` can also accept an array of relative paths, instead of just a single relative path.
 At initialization time, the grammar will concatenate each file’s contents into a single query file.
-This isn’t a common need, but is explained further below.
+This isn’t a common need, but is explained further below in the [Sharing query files](#sharing-query-files) section.

 ### Language recognition